MisterBrash/4U_OOP_Summative/PART1.md

 - `edges`: a _getter_ that returns an array of the edges of the polygon (as instances of `LineSegment`).
 Make sure you return them _all_.
 - `lengths`: a _getter_ that returns an _array_ of the lengths of each edge.
 - `slopes`: a _getter_ that returns an _array_ of the slopes of each edge, as a number rounded to two decimals.
-- `y-intercepts`: a _getter_ that returns an _array_ of Numbers representing the y-intercepts of each edge.
+- `y_intercepts`: a _getter_ that returns an _array_ of Numbers representing the y-intercepts of each edge.
 These will be the y-values only, not a `Point`.
 - `equations`: a _getter_ that returns an _array_ of the equation Strings of each edge.
 - `perimeter`: a _getter_ that provides the perimeter of the closed polygon as a _Number_, no unit.
 - `classify()`: a method that returns a _String_ depending on the number of vertices: